programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 loader.load( 'models/aibom.glb', onLoadAibom, undefined, function ( error ) {console.error( error );} );

 ```
-Save the index.html file, reload the browser and check the jar model still appears.
+Save the `index.html` file, reload the browser and check the jar model still appears.

-One jar has now been imported, and the code could have 5 other functions (i.e. onLoadMailu, onLoadLouisade etc) to import the other 5 jars.
+One jar has now been imported, and the code could have five other functions (i.e. onLoadMailu, onLoadLouisade etc) to import the other five jars.
 However the code can be condensed further by using 'anonymous' functions, i.e. the function called is not named.

 Keep the createModel function but **find** the following code: